-- SAMPLE COMPANY is also referred to as Company. - Capitalized words in the SPD have special meanings and are defined in Section 15, Glossary. - If there is a conflict between this SPD and any benefit summaries (other than Summaries of Material Modifications) provided to you, this SPD will control.
+- If eligible for coverage, the words "you" and "your" refer to Covered Persons as defined in Section 15: Glossary. - SAMPLE COMPANY is also referred to as Company. - Capitalized words in the SPD have special meanings and are defined in Section 15: Glossary. - If there is a conflict between this SPD and any benefit summaries (other than Summaries of Material Modifications) provided to you, this SPD controls. - Please be aware that your Physician is not responsible for knowing or communicating your Benefits.